What Is Stagflation and How Can Investors Prepare?

 With both stocks and bonds underperforming, where's an investor to turn during periods of stagflation?
 The answer is the same one investors are often given: Stay the course and diversify.

 "Investors might be tempted to make drastic changes to their portfolios if they are concerned about stagflation, but we continue to believe that diversification and taking a long-term investing approach are key," Martin says.
-"We suggest investors stay invested in the market – focusing on investments that are in-line with their risk tolerance and objectives – and focus on high-quality investments."
+"We suggest folks stay invested in the market – focusing on investments that are in line with their risk tolerance and objectives."
+He adds that investors should also stay focused on high-quality picks.

 If you want more tactical advice, consider overweighting defensive stocks in sectors such as consumer staples, utilities, energy and healthcare, Brochin says.
 Businesses in these sectors tend to have more stable earnings, which can provide some protection against stagnant economic growth and inflation.
 "In particular, we believe investors should favor companies with pricing power that are able to pass increased costs to consumers."